 2. Weight management

 Increased weight is directly related to the development of osteoarthritis.
-Reducing weight can be a major factor in preventing or managing arthritis of the knees.
+While reducing weight can be helpful.
+It can be a significant factor in preventing or managing arthritis of the knees.

-Studies show that exercise reduces arthritic pain and improves joint function.
+Regular exercise reduces arthritic pain and improves joint function.
+But make sure to mix it up.
 A range of activities provides the most benefit.
-So, weight bearing, aerobics and stretching are all necessary.
-Strengthening the surrounding muscles is important to stabilise joints.
-Preventing the muscle weakness that promotes structural damage.
+So, weight-bearing, aerobics and stretching are all necessary.
+Strengthening the surrounding muscles is vital to stabilise joints.
+It also prevents muscle weakness that promotes structural damage.

-Weight bearing exercise helps to prevent loss of cartilage and bone.
-Activities such as yoga that improve flexibility and range of motion are beneficial.
-Water based activities such as swimming or pool aerobics are a good option.
+Weight-bearing exercise helps to prevent loss of cartilage and bone.
+Activities such as yoga that improve flexibility and range of motion also help.
+Water-based activities such as swimming or pool aerobics are a good option.

 Aim for some physical activity on most days.
-For a total of 150 minutes moderate exercise per week, or 75 minutes vigorous exercise.
-Where possible, more exercise or higher intensity exercise is more beneficial.
+A total of 150 minutes of moderate exercise per week, or 75 minutes of vigorous exercise, is a good guideline.
+Where possible, more training or higher intensity exercise is more beneficial.

 Bromelain is a protein digesting enzyme, found in the stem and fruit of pineapples.
 It is available as a dietary supplement.
 Bromelain relieves osteoarthritis because it is an anti-inflammatory agent with analgesic properties.
-There are several studies supporting its use for this condition.
+In fact, there are several studies supporting its use.

-A recent meta-analysis compared a protease and bioflavonoid product containing bromelain, with diclofenac.
-The analysis covered safety, efficacy and tolerability of treatments for osteoarthritis.
-The protease and bioflavonoid product was superior to diclofenac.
-Researchers described it as suitable for high-risk patients.
-As well as for daily managment of osteoarthritic joint pain.
+A study compared a combination product containing bromelain, with diclofenac.
+The analysis covers safety, efficacy and tolerability of both treatments for osteoarthritis.
+Interestingly, the combination product was superior to diclofenac.
+Therefore, researchers describe this product as suitable for high-risk patients.
+As well as for daily management of osteoarthritic joint pain.

 Yet another trial tested a combination of three natural anti-inflammatory agents.
 These were bromelain and the herbs turmeric and devil’s claw.
 The combination reduced pain in acute and chronic osteoarthritis.
 Researchers declared there were no withdrawals from the trial due to side effects.
 Suggesting the combination was a safe and efficacious alternative to NSAIDs.

 Many cases of osteoarthritis respond very well to herbal treatment.
-I have discussed herbs for osteoarthritis before.
+I discuss herbs for osteoarthritis here.
 Yet this condition does tend to need ongoing treatment.
 With this in mind the following herbs have good evidence of efficacy.

 Boswellia serrata is probably better known as frankincense.
 Oral treatment and topical treatments are available.
 This study compares capsules only with a combination of capsules plus topical use.
 Researchers report moderate improvement in both groups.

 Many of the studies of Boswellia for osteoarthritis are product combinations.
-This study compared standard management of osteoarthritis with a commerical product, Movardol.
+Such as this comparison study of standard management of osteoarthritis with commerical product, Movardol.
 The product contains N-acetylglucosamine, Boswellia serrata and ginger.
-The study took place over 6 months and treatment was considered well tolerated.
-The supplement was found efficacious for management of moderate knee osteoarthritis.
+Over the 6 month study the treatment was well tolerated.
+What’s more the supplement was found effective for managing moderate knee osteoarthritis.

 6. Willow bark

 Many people are aware of the connection between aspirin and willow bark.
-Aspirin is derived from a similar compound to one found in willow bark.
-However, recent studies have shown only low levels of salicin in willow bark.
-In amounts unlikely to be responsible for its medicinal effects.
+Aspirin is a derivative of a similar compound to one found in willow bark.
+Interestingly, recent studies have shown only low levels of salicin in willow bark.
+In fact the amounts are unlikely to be responsible for its medicinal effects.

 So, while willow bark does posses potent analgesic and anti-inflammatory effects.
-It is a stomach friendly herb.
-Causing none of the gastric irritation of aspirin.
-Yet, with a tradition of use for pain and osteoarthritis.
+In addition, it is a stomach friendly herb.
+In fact, it causes none of the gastric irritation of aspirin.
+Yet, it has a tradition of use for pain and osteoarthritis.

 7. Pine bark extract

 A similar study used a lower dose of 100mg pycnogenol per day.
 With similar outcomes after three months of treatment.
 On the whole, the treatment group could walk three times further after three months.
-They also had less need for anti-inflammatory drugs.
+Plus they didn’t need to take so many anti-inflammatory drugs.

 Acupuncture has been used to relieve pain for thousands of years.
 Yet it is difficult to produce gold standard research due to the lack of suitable placebo.
 Still, some studies are available.

-A meta-analysis of electroacupuncture for knee osteoarthritis found results that were better than for drugs.
-A minimum of four weeks of treatment alleviated pain and improved function.
-There was a low risk of side effects.
+In a huge study of electroacupuncture for knee osteoarthritis the treatment results were better than prescription drugs.
+Treatment was over a minimum of four weeks.
+Participants had less pain and more joint function.
+In addition there was a low risk of side effects.

 A similar treatment to acupuncture is moxibustion.
-Dried plant material is burned near the skin surface, at acupuncture points.
+This treatment involves dried plant material, near the skin surface, at acupuncture points.
 A recent review of moxibustion treatment for osteoarthritis was compared to sham moxibustion.
 The treatment group had more reduction in pain.
 In fact, pain reduction was the same or better than steroid injection or topical drug treatments.

 In another study, patients were taught to apply acupressure.
-They applied self-acupressure for 5 days a week for 8 weeks.
+Then, they applied self-acupressure for 5 days a week for 8 weeks.
 For a significant improvement in pain and physical function after 8 weeks.

 These studies indicate that there are several possibilities for alternatives to NSAID use.
-Of course it is likely that a combination of some of these treatments will provide a better overall outcome.
-It is also important that relevant advice is taken to ensure treatments are safe for any individual.
+While it is likely that combining some of these treatments will have an even better outcome.

 Now, have you tried any alternatives to NSAIDs?
 Please share your experiences in the comments box.